CyberHeroRS/writeups/TFC/lumapci/README.md

 }
 ```

-And in the end we transfered out driver and cli tool and we got the flag ```TFCCTF{7h4nk_y0u_c4d37_y0u_w0n_7h3_3mu_w4r_92u83cj545d}```
+In the end, we transferred our driver and cli tool and got the flag `TFCCTF{7h4nk_y0u_c4d37_y0u_w0n_7h3_3mu_w4r_92u83cj545d}`

 ![Flag](./images/flag.png)

-## Post Mortem
+## Final Thoughts

-Thanks TFC for awesome challenge for another year. this challenge involved a four members team of CyberHero, and multiple hours of pain.
-We would love to see more challenges like these in next CTF.
+This challenge involved four members of our team and we are looking forward to seeing more of them like this in the next CTF.
+Thanks to TFC for another set of awesome challenges this year!

-Unfortunately this time we finished fourth.
-Altrough we did all rev/pwn/crypto/forensics (rip misc)
+Unfortunately, this time we finished fourth.
+Although we solved all rev/pwn/crypto/forensics challenges (rip misc).

 ![challenges](./images/challenges.png)